zshwuhan/Hybridcoclust/README.md

 ## Cite
-Please cite the following paper in your publication if you are using [Persian-Textmining]() in your research:
+Please cite the following paper in your publication if you are using [Hybridcoclust]() in your research:

 ```bibtex
  @article{Hybridcoclust,